 - Your child and a parent attend 10 sessions with a therapist one-on-one at the CEHC to complete the Cool Kids Social Anxiety Program, and

 - Progress assessments, which happen during treatment, immediately after, and 6 months after treatment.

 What do the assessments involve?

 Clinical assessments are conducted before your family commences treatment as well as after treatment.
 All assessments involve you and your child being interviewed in person by a therapist and completing tasks and questionnaires about thoughts, feelings and behaviours.

 The purpose of the initial assessment is to determine if our program is suitable for your child.
 These assessments are comprehensive and typically take 3 – 4 hours.
-After the initial assessment, if you decide that you do not want to proceed with treatment you will have 6 months to take up the offer, after which time a reassessment would be needed to ensure that we have current information on your child.
-If we believe, after assessment, that our research program is not suitable for your child, you will be provided with other options that would best suit your needs.
+If we believe, after assessment, that our research program is not suitable for your child, you will be provided with other options that would best suit their needs.